Storm Damage 911 Storm restoration, matched fast

 Franklin County, IL

-Storm restoration in Sesser
+Storm damage restoration in Sesser

 Sesser is a city of roughly 1,900 residents in Franklin County, deep in southern Illinois coal country, where the history of severe weather is as dramatic as anywhere in the United States.
 Franklin County bore some of the heaviest losses from the March 1925 Tri-State Tornado - a catastrophe that erased entire communities from the map - and the county has continued to face tornadoes, bow-echo derechos with winds exceeding 80 mph, and large hail events every spring since.
 The Big Muddy River drainage basin creates recurring flood exposure, and winter ice storms periodically shut down roads and load roofs across the county.
 Storm Damage 911 connects Sesser homeowners with vetted, licensed local pros for a free assessment after any storm event.